wanghaisheng/responsive-landing-page-starter/content/blog/en/zachary-powell-joins-the-developer-relations-team.md

 ---
 title: Zachary Powell Joins the Developer Relations Team
-description: Hello!
-My name is Zachary (Or Zach, or even Zac!)
-Powell and i'm excited to announce that I have joined Vonage as the new Sr Android Developer Advocate.
+description: My name is Zachary Powell and i'm excited to announce that I have joined Vonage as the new Sr Android Developer Advocate.
 author: zachary-powell-1
 published: true
 published_at: 2022-03-21T10:40:56.143Z